 - the vagina and another body part such as the colon, rectum, small intestine or bladder.

-Fistulograms may also be used to assess abscess collections post-drainage and to determine whether there is a persistent communication from the collection to any surrounding structures.
+Fistulograms may also be used to assess abscess collections after drainage and to determine whether there is a communication from the collection to any surrounding structures.

 Sinuses can occur throughout the body and may be related to infection or injury.
 Symptoms may be mild, such as a discharge of clear fluid from the skin, or more serious, such as abscess formation.
 A sinogram can show the extent of the problem and help develop a plan for future care.